AzCIM Scholarships in Integrative Medicine - 2018 Spring and Fall Classes

 - Adhere to the curricular schedule outlined in the program.
 This commitment includes an average of 8-10 hours of online and/or other learning for the duration of the program.
 You are required to stay current with your coursework.

 - Attend all three required residential retreats in Tucson.

 - Apply and be accepted to the Fellowship Once you have received your acceptance notice:

 - Prepare a 500-word essay explaining your motivation for taking and completing the Fellowship and how you believe it will benefit your practice and community.
-Please indicate the scholarship category in the header of your essay.
+Please indicate both your name and the scholarship category in the header of your essay.

 - Request and obtain a letter from your institution director or supervisor endorsing your work and application to the Fellowship.
 This letter should include:

 - Their awareness and endorsement of your application in the Fellowship.

 - Recognition that, if selected, completion of the Fellowship will require approximately 8-10 hours per week to complete the online instructional modules and associated readings.
 In addition, you will need to attend three 5-day Residential Weeks in Tucson, one at the beginning, middle and end of the two year Fellowship.
 Please note that there is no requirement that this time be allocated by your worksite, however, our experience is that it is important for your colleagues or director to be aware of and comfortable with this additional workload.

 - Documentation that you are in good standing within your clinical setting

 - Any other comments regarding your work performance and personal characteristics.

 Email AzCIM Admissions at firstname.lastname@example.org to request the url to the scholarship application form.